Greece Moments Greece Moments

 #2 Ferry connections to Astypalea

-From Piraeus will take you Blue Star Ferries to Astypalea, mostly with stops on Paros, Naxos, Donoussa or Amorgos.
+Blue Star Ferries will take you from Piraeus to Astypalea, mostly with stops at Paros, Naxos, Donoussa or Amorgos.
 The journey takes eight to ten hours, depending on the route.
-If you are travelling with a child and are willing to travel at night, you should book a cabin to wake up in the morning with a view of the Kastro.
-We would not recommend the long day trip with a toddler.
+If you are travelling with a child and don’t mind an overnight crossing, you should book a cabin so you can wake up in the morning to a view of the Kastro.
+We would not recommend the long daytime trip with a toddler.

 → Everything you need to know about ferries in Greece we’ll tell you here: Ferries in Greece